monkeyboyfr3sh/ReconHardware/README.md

   - Where my project documents have been hosted for preparation of presentations, paper submissions, etc...
 - **FPGA_Files**

-  - ***Convolution Processor Files*** - Design files for a custom convolution processor.
+  - ***CPE*** - Design files for a custom AXIS convolution processor with BRAM line buffers.
 A static and dynamic design are shown.
   - ***PYNQ Files*** - PYNQ FPGA image for Pynq-Z2 and corresponding jupyter-notebooks that were tested.
 These are likely outdated as software was mostly moved to Vitis development.
   - ***Testing*** - This is basically just test files enviroment for myself.
 Feel free to view